 Considering the above options, the goal would be to minimise repayments to create more available cash for investing, while retaining the benefits of home ownership.
 We’d also consider debt recycling, of course.

 It doesn’t matter how you choose to approach the whole mortgage vs investing trade-off.

 But right now is an incredible time to re-examine your housing costs, nail down a crazy cheap interest rate, and maximise your cashflow.

 And if you’re heading towards the end of your FI journey, make sure you don’t get stuck in no-man’s-land with a half-paid off house.

 Either pay it off by the time you retire, or refinance and make those repayments as low as possible.
 Both methods go a long way to optimising your cashflow and flexibility for early retirement.

-What do you think about renting vs buying in the current interest rate environment?
-And does this change your view on paying down debt vs investing?
+What do you think about this topic?
 Share your thoughts in the comments below…

 Recommendation: If you want help getting a better mortgage rate or finding a good lender for your situation, check out my personal mortgage broker More Than Mortgages.
 I’ve worked with Deanna and her team for years and they’ve been fantastic.